-The Executive is asked to consider the recommendation to Council set out below.
+The Executive considered this report at its meeting on 21 April 2020 and endorsed unanimously the recommendation to Council set out below.

-Recommendation to Council (5 May 2020)
+Recommendation to Council

 That the Council:

 - (1) Notes the Council's duties and response so far in dealing with the COVID19 pandemic - (2) Notes the initial assessment of the impact on Guildford Borough Council's short-term financial position - (3) Approves a revenue supplementary estimate of £15million to be funded from general fund reserves, such funding to be drawn down only if further government support is not forthcoming or is insufficient to cover the financial impact of COVID19 on the Council and sufficient cost savings cannot be found - (4) Notes the advice of the Chief Finance Officer in paragraph 5.18 regarding the level of reserves and the potential need to rebuild reserves to a sufficient level if government grant support falls short - (5) Notes the changes to Local Authority powers and duties introduced by the Coronavirus Act 2020 and delegates to the Managing Director, in consultation with the Leader of the Council, authority to amend service provision in accordance with the Council's statutory duties as these may be varied by the Act, regulations and guidance made thereunder.